tawfickobtan/Multilayer_Perceptron_Library/README.md

-# Neural Network Library
+# Multilayer Perceptron

 ## Overview 🚀

-This **Neural Network Library** was built entirely from scratch and represents my first serious project in machine learning.
+This **multilayer perceptron Library** was built entirely from scratch and represents my first serious project in machine learning.
 The goal of this project was to implement the core components of a neural network, including forward propagation, backpropagation, weight updates, and activation functions, without relying on any pre-existing machine learning libraries.

 This project was both challenging and highly rewarding, offering valuable insights into the mathematics and algorithms behind neural networks.
 It significantly enhanced my understanding of **multivariate calculus**, **linear algebra**, and **backpropagation**. 💡